-Company Information
+Corporate Information

-We were incorporated under the laws of the State of Michigan on March 24, 1989.
-Our principal executive offices are located at 24 Frank Lloyd Wright Drive, Lobby K, Ann Arbor, Michigan 48105 and our telephone number is (800) 556-0311.
-Our website address is www.aastrom.com.
-The reference to our website is intended to be an inactive textual reference and, except for the documents incorporated by reference as noted above, the information on, or accessible through, our website is not part of this prospectus.
+Aastrom is incorporated under the laws of the State of Michigan.
+Our principal executive offices are located at 24 Frank Lloyd Wright Drive, Lobby K, Ann Arbor, Michigan 48105.
+Our telephone number is (800) 556-0311.
+The address of our website is www.aastrom.com.
+The reference to our website is intended to be an inactive textual reference and, except for the documents incorporated by reference as noted above, the information on, or accessible through, our website is not intended to be part of this prospectus.

-The Offering

-Issuer

-Common Stock offered by us

-Common stock outstanding before this offering

-Common stock to be outstanding after this offering

-Use of proceeds

-\$15,000,000 of shares of common stock

-45,664,079 shares of common stock

-72,936,806 shares (or 77,027,715 if the underwriters exercise their over-allotment option in full)

-We estimate the net proceeds from this offering will be approximately \$13,440,000 after deducting underwriting discounts and commissions and estimated transaction expenses payable by us of approximately \$1,560,000 (or net proceeds of approximately \$15,532,500 if the underwriters' over-allotment option is exercised in full), in each case assuming a public offering price of \$0.55 per share, which was the last reported sale price of our common stock on The NASDAQ Capital Market on August 7, 2013.
-We expect to use the net proceeds from this offering to fund the development of ixmyelocel-T through the completion of our ixCELL-DCM Phase 2b clinical trial, fund development costs associated with preclinical studies and to further develop our manufacturing platform, as well as for working capital and general corporate purposes, including funding the costs of operating as a public company.
-See "Use of Proceeds" for a more complete description of our intended use of the net proceeds from this offering.

-You should carefully read "Risk Factors" in this prospectus for a discussion of factors that you should consider before deciding to invest in our common stock.

-NASDAQ Capital Market Symbol
+The Offering Issuer Aastrom Biosciences, Inc. Common stock offered by us shares of common stock.
+Common stock outstanding before this offering shares of common stock.
+Common stock to be outstanding after this offering shares or if the underwriters exercise their over-allotment option in full Use of proceeds We estimate the net proceeds from the sale of common stock from this offering will be approximately \$ million after deducting underwriting discounts and commissions and estimated transaction expenses payable by us of approximately \$ million (or net proceeds of approximately \$ million if the underwriters' over-allotment option is exercised in full), in each case assuming a public offering price of \$ per share, which was the last reported sale price of our common stock on the NASDAQ Capital Market on , 2013.
+Risk Factors You should carefully read "Risk Factors" in this prospectus for a discussion of factors that you should consider before deciding to invest in our common stock.
+NASDAQ Capital Market Symbol ASTM

-ASTM

-The number of shares of our common stock that will be outstanding immediately after this offering is based on 45,664,079 shares of common stock outstanding as of June 30, 2013 and excludes:
+The number of shares of our common stock to be outstanding after this offering is based on 43,783,559 shares of our common stock outstanding as of December 31, 2012 and excludes:

-- · 7,253,866 shares of common stock issuable upon the exercise of stock options outstanding as of June 30, 2013 at a weighted-average exercise price of \$2.05 per share; - 4,834,078 shares of common stock issuable upon the exercise of warrants outstanding as of June 30, 2013 at exercise prices of \$2.44 per share (January 2010 4,525,978 shares) and \$1.25 per share (December 2010 308,100 shares) in each case, before any adjustment to this offering, which warrants are exercisable to purchase common stock; and - · 12,308,000 shares of common stock issuable upon the conversion of preferred stock outstanding as of June 30, 2013.
+9,987,468 shares of common stock issuable upon the exercise of stock options outstanding as of December 31, 2012 at a weighted-average exercise price of \$2.38 per share;

+5,574,209 shares of common stock issuable upon the exercise of warrants outstanding as of December 31, 2012 at exercise prices of \$12.72 per share (October 2007-740,131 shares), \$2.48 per share (January 2010-4,525,978) and \$1.75 per share (December 2010-308,100 shares), which warrants are exercisable to purchase common stock; and

+· 12,308 shares of preferred stock outstanding as of December 31, 2012.